sujitkumar046/medical-clinic-website/README.md

 Welcome to MedService [MedService.com]( https://medservice-dbaa5.firebaseapp.com/), We provide best medical facility.

-1.This is our clinic to deliver you the best possible treatment
+1. This is our clinic to deliver you the best possible treatment

 2. We've professional highly trainer doctors to give you the best treatment